JMAConsulting/obiaa/wp-content/uploads/civicrm/ext/stripe/docs/roadmap.md

 Adding additional payment methods such as Sofort would then require approximately 8 hours each to implement.

+# Completed

+## Stripe ACH/EFT - Available in 6.9 release via Stripe Checkout.

+See [Make it Happen](https://civicrm.org/make-it-happen/stripe-ach-payments) campaign on CiviCRM.org.

 ## Update Subscription

+*Implemented for "amount" in Stripe 6.11*

 See: [Issue#18](https://lab.civicrm.org/extensions/stripe/-/issues/18)